ryanjdillon/ecopatch/presentation.md

 # Forward simulation

 I didnt see the bit about the forward simulation in the book until after I winged it.
+The majority of the forward simulation algorithm is in [`forward.py`](forward.py), which goes through the following steps for each timestep and organism:

 ```python
     # Get index for row corresponding to timestep and state